chrisnoonan98675/site/xl-release/concept/variables-in-xl-release.markdown

 You can change the values of variables in an active release, although doing so will only affect tasks that are in a *planned* state.

+### Using a List variable as a value in the List box variable type

+As of XL Release 7.0.0 you can create a List variable and use it as a possible value for a List box variable.

+1. Create a [global variable](/xl-release/how-to/create-release-variables.html#create-a-global-variable) or a [release variable](/xl-release/how-to/create-release-variables.html#create-a-release-variable-on-the-variables-screen) with the type **List**.
+1. When you create a new variable and select the type **List box**, click the button next to the **Possible values** to switch between a list of normal values or a list of variables.
+1. If you select the list of variables option, you can add the created **List** type variable.

+You can use the **List box** variable in templates, releases, or tasks allowing users to select the values from predefined **List** variable.

 ## Special release variables

 You can use the following special release variables to access the properties of a release: